We have compiled some essential tips to help you better close your janitorial business contracts.

-Performing any or most of the strategies mentioned below will certainly assist by landing big projects, however, you’re still required to be proactive.
+Performing any or most of the strategies mentioned below will certainly assist in landing big projects; however, you’re still required to be proactive.

-- When your business has nurtured a reliable brand name, more people will b able to relate to the problem you're trying to solve.
+- When your business has nurtured reliable brand loyalty, more people will b able to relate to the problem you're trying to solve.

-Creating a brand is not something that you do in a day but something that takes consistency from your part.
+- Creating a brand is not something that you do in a day but something that takes consistency from your part.

 When your business has attained the reputation it deserves, you must put in the work to live up to the expectations as well.

 You must discover the uniqueness of your business/service and keep working on those strengths with consistency to keep your clients satisfied.

 Maybe it’s the way that you do your cleaning or the warmth your mere presence causes your clients to feel.

 - If you do not have any differentiating quality, then you have to get one for your business to survive the competition.

-This is a tip that can make customers come looking for you eager to close their janitorial business contracts.
+- This is a tip that can make customers come looking for you eager to close their janitorial business contracts.

-They want the best possible attention from you; therefore, by prioritizing your customers also has to do with being able to understand their needs and delivering that.
+They want the best possible attention from you; therefore, prioritizing your customers also has to do with being able to understand their needs and delivering that.

 When your customers are often satisfied, it will rub on the company and bring more work through referral.